 In Piccadilly, Anna May Wong plays Shosho, a dishwasher in a central London nightclub who has a penchant for dancing; she gets fired for distracting the other workers then is eventually re-hired to become the star.
 While beautiful, the film is something of a cultural mash-up, an exaggerated celebration of Eastern exoticism as seen through the rose-tinted lens of Hollywood.

 The dance below is a pivotal moment in the film; Wong goes on stage unknown and comes off a star.
-Yet this has very little to do with Chinese culture.
 Choreographed by Wong herself, the piece is inspired by Thailand, and the costume is certainly reminiscent of traditional Thai dance (albeit far more skimpy), predominantly the pagoda shoulders and towering headdresses of the stylised Khon and the court dance Lakhon Nai, which in turn was a huge influence on the Royal Ballet of Cambodia.
 (More can be read on the cultural inaccuracies in this dance at Classical Iconoclast).

-On her return to Hollywood, Wong found that roles throughout the 30’s ranged from passive, hard-done-by heroines (who often ended up dead) to prostitutes and ‘Dragon Lady’-style murderesses (who often ended up dead).
+On her return to Hollywood, Wong found that roles throughout the 30’s ranged from passive, hard-done-by heroines (who often ended up dead) to sex workers and ‘Dragon Lady’-style murderesses (who often ended up dead).
 Daughter of the Dragon (1931) epitomises this role; she plays the daughter of arch-villain Fu Manchu, out to avenge his death.
-The Japanese actor and early heartthrob Sessue Hayakawa also stars as the detective on her trail, making this the only film of Hollywood’s Golden Age to star two ethnically East Asian actors.
+The Japanese actor and early heartthrob Sessue Hayakawa also stars as the detective on her trail, making this the only film of Hollywood’s Golden Age to star two actors of East Asian heritage.

 In 1932, Wong made the second film that, together with Piccadilly, would form the bulk of her legacy.
-Shanghai Express was directed by Josef von Sternberg and starred Marlene Dietrich as notorious prostitute Shanghai Lily with Anna May Wong in a smaller yet pivotal role as Hui Fei – a slightly less notorious prostitute – on their dangerous journey across China during the Civil War that began in 1927.
+Shanghai Express was directed by Josef von Sternberg and starred Marlene Dietrich as notorious sex worker Shanghai Lily with Anna May Wong in a smaller yet pivotal role as Hui Fei – a slightly less notorious sex worker – on their dangerous journey across China during the Civil War that began in 1927.
 The film is typically lavish von Sternberg, shot with such incredible chiaroscuro lighting that it won a well-deserved Oscar for its cinematography.
-And as with any von Sternberg picture it is a true Marlene-fest; while Wong mixes knowing glances with strangely demure (considering her profession) pyjama suits and cheongsam-collared nightwear, Dietrich is as extravagant as you could hope for from any Travis Banton-designed, Depression-era fantasy: a luminescent mirage in satin and cockerel feathers.
+And as with any von Sternberg picture it is a true Marlene-fest; while Wong mixes knowing glances with strangely demure pyjama suits and cheongsam-collared nightwear, Dietrich is as extravagant as you could hope for from any Travis Banton-designed, Depression-era fantasy: a luminescent mirage in satin and cockerel feathers.

 The truth is, Hollywood often did not know what to do with Anna May Wong.
 She regularly received top billing but pay and roles were disproportionate to star status and she often missed out on leading Asian roles to white actresses, a practice that was as old as film itself: when the first film version of Madame Butterfly was made in 1915, Cio-Cio-San was played by ‘America’s Sweetheart’ Mary Pickford.

-Ethnically Chinese but acculturated American, Wong often found herself in a state of flux symptomatic of Homi Bhabha’s hybridity – too Chinese for contemporary American audiences yet too American for Chinese.
-Her relationship with China was no easier; the Chinese press labelled her a traitor many times for her clichéd roles as prostitutes.
+Wong often found herself in a state of flux – seen as too Chinese for contemporary American audiences yet too American for Chinese.
+Her relationship with China was no easier; the Chinese press labelled her a traitor many times for her clichéd roles as sex workers.
 Wong’s ‘Americanisation’ was actively encouraged by Hollywood, where studio moguls wanted her to operate as both a thoroughly modern Flapper who wore the latest fashions and danced the Charleston, but who could also symbolise a distinct Otherness in the characters she played.